wp-plugins/gwolle-gb/readme.txt

 * 2015-08-
 * Rename from Gwolle-GB to Gwolle Guestbook.
 * Add function gwolle_gb_bbcode_strip.
+* Strip BBcode from Widget and Dashboard Widget.
 * Strip BBcode for Akismet service request.
 * Fix link in widget for WPML.
 * Fix PHP notice in AJAX request.